 In order to simplify the calculations, the production possibility frontier makes some assumptions that are not true in practice.
 These assumptions include the following: that the country only produces two goods, that it has a fixed amount of resources, and that it has a static level of technological development.
 Additionally, the PPF operates on the assumption that there are no inefficiencies interfering with output—that production is as efficient as it could possibly be; it also assumes that one commodity’s production must decrease to allow the increased production of another commodity.

 Production Possibilities Frontier Example

-- E shows inefficient utilization of resources or unemployed resources, i.e. output is less than what it can possibly be
+- E shows inefficient utilization of resources or unemployed resources, i.e. a case in which the output is less than what it has the potential to be

-- F shows an unattainable output with current resources
+- F shows an unattainable level of production, based on current resources

-A production possibilities frontier outward shift is only possible if the country discovers new resources or there is a change in technology.
-An inward shift is also possible in the case of a natural or man-made disaster, like a hurricane destroying a factory and machinery.
+An outward shift of the production possibilities frontier is only possible if the country discovers new resources or there is an improvement in technological development.
+Furthermore, an inward shift is also possible.
+This can happen if there is a natural or human-made disaster, like a hurricane destroying a factory and machinery.

 Production Possibilities Frontier Graph